jnozzi/cocoadev.com/markdown/DraggingNSViews.md

 Hey everyone, I have a question for the community.
-I'm trying to drag an General/NSView around a window.
+I'm trying to drag an NSView around a window.
 I have it working 80% correctly, but there is a problem.
 While dragging, a negative set of coordinates is sent, and the view jitters all over the place.
-Here's the code I have (it is mainly adapted from Sketch code): http://goo.gl/General/OeSCu
+Here's the code I have (it is mainly adapted from Sketch code): http://goo.gl/OeSCu

-- (void)drag: (General/NSEvent *)inEvent;
+- (void)drag: (NSEvent *)inEvent;
 {
-	General/NSPoint	theLastPoint	= General/NSZeroPoint;
+	NSPoint	theLastPoint	= NSZeroPoint;
-	General/NSPoint	theCurrentPoint	= General/NSZeroPoint;
+	NSPoint	theCurrentPoint	= NSZeroPoint;
 	BOOL	theMovingFlag	= NO;
 	float	theXDelta	= 0;
 	float	theYDelta	= 0;